 When working with Git, you have the option to include or exclude files that you want to ignore from being committed to the repository.

 In VS Code, open the Command Palette with ‘Ctrl+Shift+P’ and run the project using ‘Clicknium: Run Project’ command.
 The Clicknium extension will deploy and execute the project according to clicknium.yaml.

 To set a breakpoint in VS Code, navigate to the code where you want to pause and then press ‘Ctrl+Shift+P’ to bring up the Command Palette.
 From there, you can either input or select ‘Clicknium: Debug Project’ to start debugging your project using the clicknium extension.
 Once you’ve done this, you should see the debug buttons appear at the top of your VS Code window.

 - Continue (F5) / Pause (F6)

 - (Shift + F5)

 💡② Monitor Variables

 In the upper left corner of VS Code, you can see the variables is debugging the running values.

 In VS Code, open the debug console by “View -> Debug Console”

-After the Clicknium project development finished, you can package it into a executable file.
-The end users of the automation script might not be developer.
-When they get the executable file, all they need to do is just double-click it to start running it.
+Once the Clicknium project is fully developed, you can package it into an executable file.
+Keep in mind that the end users of the automation script might not be developers.
+Therefore, when they receive the executable file, all they need to do is just double-click it to start running it.